If you are in a hurry, read this first

 As a data set, we used clinical trials here.
 Clinical trials are reports on clinical research, for example in the context of drug development (cf. https://en.wikipedia.org/wiki/Clinical_trial for more details).
 Every week, Mergeflow collects 600 new clinical trials on average, and our data set goes back ca. 20 years.

 Let’s say you want to explore a whole range of topics.
 For example, you might be interested in connections between various nutritional supplements (vitamins, minerals, etc.) and various medical conditions (e.g. diabetes, obesity, cardiovascular).
 In order to discover these connections, you could then search for information on all possible combinations.
-But given the combinatorics, this is a non-starter, because it would take you days or more to do this.
+But given the combinatorics, this is a non-starter.
+It would take you days or more to do this.
 And then only imagine if you also wanted to continuously monitor new developments.
 No way.

-Mergeflow Grid does all these combinatorics for you.
+Grid Search does all these combinatorics for you.
 Once you have defined your queries (the nutritional supplements and the medical conditions), Mergeflow Grid does the rest.
 The result is a matrix that shows you the connections between your topics (yes, we will have one below).

 Why clinical trials?
 Because as far as research goes, clinical trials really matter.
 They are very close to how medicine is or will actually be practiced.
 They are subject to approval by national regulatory authorities such as the NIH (https://www.nih.gov/).
 Perhaps you could say that they are about “turning discovery into health”, which is the motto of NIH.
+This means that they are a very good place for discovering game-changing or breakthrough innovations.

 What did we want to know?